 When you start, you are advised to test a few channels at a time, solve any issues that may arise, double-check you like all, and only later bulk list hundreds of products on tens of channels.
-See screenshot below.

-After a few minutes, products will be listed on the chosen channels.
+You will see “Bulk publish started” and within seconds or minutes, products will be listed on the chosen channels.

 Nembol comfortably links you to all listings on all channels, so that you can check the results right away.
 Just click on the eye-icon after having clicked on a listed product in Nembol.
-See screenshot below.